Corneacare Logo

 Key Points

-• Many ocular conditions and injuries result in the sensation there is something in the eye.
+• Many ocular conditions and injuries can cause the feeling that there is something in the eye.

 • Keratitis, blepharitis, and dry eye disease are common diagnoses that present with a foreign body sensation.

-• Though treatment depends on the condition, but may include artificial tears, ocular compresses, steroid drops or an antibiotic.
+• Treatment depends on the condition and may include artificial tears, cool or warm compresses, steroid drops, or an antibiotic.

 Take the quiz

 Most often, the feeling that something is in the eye is a symptom of a corneal condition.
-Dry eye disease, keratitis and blepharitis all result in a foreign body or gritty sensation, blurred vision, and redness of the eye and lid margins.
-These conditions will not resolve on their own and may worsen without treatment.
+Dry eye disease, keratitis, and blepharitis can all cause a foreign body or gritty sensation, blurred vision, and redness of the eye and lid margins.
+Without treatment, these conditions could get worse.

 Common Causes of a Foreign Body Sensation